 Evaluations must be completed at the end of each rotation based on the student's overall performance as well as the content of the various activities and assignments completed.
-Mid-point evaluations may also be required in circumstances where the student is with only one preceptor throughout the rotation.
-Designated preceptors will receive the evaluation electronically about 1 week prior to the end of the rotation.
+Mid-point evaluations may also be required for rotations greater than 200 hours.
+Designated preceptors will receive the evaluation electronically about 2 weeks prior to the end of the rotation.
 If you receive an evaluation request and you feel you are not the correct person to complete that evaluation, please contact the student and/or clinical coordinator so that we may send the evaluation to the correct person.
 Evaluations are necessary to determine if the student successfully met all required competencies and "passed" the rotation.
-Please complete them in a timely manner.
-A score of 3 or better is required to "pass" each competency and rotation.
+Please complete them within 5 days of the final rotation day.